 In yearlong courses, a temporary grade is awarded at the end of the first semester and is replaced by a full-credit grade (most often two credits) at the end of the year.
 Students must complete both semesters of a yearlong course to earn a permanent grade and all credits.

-Pass/D/F. Students may complete three courses under the Pass/D/F option.
-This permits students to enroll in courses they might not otherwise take, with a minimal risk to their academic standing.
-Instructors are not informed that students have selected this option and will submit normal letter grades, which are then converted to P by the Office of the Registrar if the course is completed with a grade of C or better.
-This grade is not computed in the G.P.A.
-Any grade below C is recorded as submitted by the instructor and computed in the G.P.A.
+Grade/Pass/Fail.
+The Grade/Pass/Fail option is intended to encourage students to enroll in courses they might not otherwise take with minimal risk to their academic standing.
+Students exercising this option can set their own minimum grade for a class.
+If they meet or exceed that grade, they receive the grade that they earned.
+If they fall below the set grade (but still pass the class), they receive a “P”.
+Instructors are not informed that students have selected this option and will submit normal letter grades, which are then converted to “P” by the Office of the Registrar as appropriate.
+This grade is not computed in the GPA.
+Should the student fail the course, the “F” grade is recorded and calculated in the GPA.

-Students may select this option at any time up to two weeks after final registration by properly informing the Office of the Registrar.
+Students may use the G/P/F option once per semester for as many semesters as they wish until they have accumulated a total of three “P” grades on their transcript.
+Students may select this option up to two weeks after final registration by properly informing the Office of the Registrar.
 Students should not expect to be able to use this option after that deadline in order to deal with academic difficulties in a course.
-The decision to use this grading option must be made on the basis of a student’s self-assessment of interests and abilities before the deadline, not on the basis of poor performance after the deadline.

 Incomplete courses.
 Students who, for reasons beyond their control, find that they are unable to complete course work as scheduled should consult with the faculty member teaching the course.
 Students are expected to provide documentation of the circumstances necessitating this Incomplete.
 Incompletes are recorded with the symbol “I” and must be completed within the specified College deadline.